mazmazz/SRB2/README.md

 To be net-safe with these functions, iterate through every player and pass each `player_t` object to the desired function.
 The function, if passed a non-local player, will bypass the internal music calls and return `nil`, in order to remain network safe.

-It is unknown if the `ChangeMusic` hook is network safe.
+It is unknown if the `MusicChange` hook is network safe.
 Again, if making any music calls, pass each `player_t` object to the call to attempt network safety.

 ### Technical Details